11. Page Templates (and Uses)

 2. Default Template

-Default templates are typically applied to internal pages and are basic content pages that have a Landing Page as their “Parent” page.
-Remember to select the appropriate Parent page in the Page Attributes settings on the page in order to set the breadcrumb links for the page.
-These pages do not use header images or gradients at the top of the page.
-Similar to Landing pages, there is an “Intro Text” element, with an optional subtitle, image, and text field.
+Default templates are used for internal pages and serve as basic content pages with a Landing page designated as their parent page.
+To set the breadcrumb links correctly, ensure you select the appropriate parent page in the Page Attributes settings.
+These pages do not feature header images at the top.
+Similar to Landing pages, default templates include an intro text element, which can optionally contain a subtitle, image, and text field.

 3. Contact Page

-The custom Contact Page template does not include a header image.
-There is an Intro text area with an optional Subtitle and Body text.
-The content components that are available on this page include Text Block, Highlight Contact, Highlight Directory and Gravity Form.
-You can use multiple instances of these components and order them as necessary.
+The custom Contact Page template does not feature a header image.
+It includes an intro text area with optional subtitle and body text.
+Available content components for this page are text block, highlight contact, highlight directory, and Gravity Form.
+You can use multiple instances of these components and arrange them as needed.

 4. Directory Page

-The Directory Page template allows you to create a listing from your Profile posts.
-The page template does not include a header image but does include an Intro text area with an optional Subtitle field.
-The Directory feature allows you to select what category(ies) of Profile posts you want to display on the page, either a single category or multiple categories.
-The list is ordered A-Z by last name and includes the profile image, name, title, phone and email, and links to the full Profile.
+The Directory page template allows you to create a listing from your profile posts.
+This page template does not include a header image but does include an intro text area with an optional subtitle field.
+The Directory feature allows you to select which category(ies) of profile posts you want to display on the page, either a single category or multiple categories.
+The list is ordered A-Z by last name and includes the profile image, name, title, phone and email, and links to the full profile.

 5. News Listing Page

 This custom template allows you to show an archive of News posts in a list or tile format.
-The page template does not include a header image but does include an Intro text area with an optional Subtitle field.
-The News listing feature allows you to select what category(ies) of news posts you want to display on the page, either a single category or multiple categories.
+The page template does not include a header image but does include an intro text area with an optional subtitle field.
+The News listing feature allows you to select which category(ies) of news posts you want to display on the page, either a single category or multiple categories.
 The list will include a thumbnail of any images included in individual posts, the headline linked to the full post, and an excerpt of the body of the post.
 The listing is ordered from most recent to older posts and will automatically create pagination at the bottom of the page.
-You do have the option of making an individual News post “sticky” which means that it will stay at the top of the list as long as this designation is activated.
+You have the option of making an individual News post “sticky,” which means that it will stay at the top of the list as long as this designation is activated.

 6. Event Listing Page

 The Event listing page allows you to show an archive of Event posts.
-The page template does not include a header image but does include an Intro text area with an optional Subtitle field.
-Below the Subtitle and above the individual event listings, the visitor will see a date filter feature to limit the dates of items to show.
-The Event listing feature allows you to select what category(ies) of event posts you want to display on the page, either a single category or multiple categories.
+The page template does not include a header image but does include an intro text area with an optional subtitle field.
+Below the subtitle and above the individual event listings the visitor will see a date filter feature to limit the dates of items to display.
+The Event listing feature allows you to select which category(ies) of event posts you want to show on the page, either a single category or multiple categories.
 The list will include the event title linked to the full post, date, time and location information.
+Please note that if you have no future events, the page will be blank.

 Example of an Event Listing Page